MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/install-team-app.md

 If these settings are not enabled, you can still use much of the Teams integration with Dynamics 365 (online); the above features will be absent.

-## Select the app in the App Store
+## Find the app in the App Store

-Once Microsoft Teams integration is enabled in Dynamics 365 (online), find the Dynamics 365 app in the App Store.
+End users can find the Dynamics 365 app for Teams in the App store.

 1. In Microsoft Teams, select **Store**.